-JOCO is an annual publication released each December which includes both an edited and a reviewed section.
-It is affiliated to the Research Group on Collaborative Spaces (RGCS) and shares the values of open and citizen sciences.
-Its ambition is interdisciplinary, e.g. with contributions expected from fields such as management, organization studies, innovation studies, organizational sociology, urban sociology, economic geography, anthropology, political sciences, philosophy, psychology, etc.
+Journal of Openness, Commons & Organizing (JOCO) is affiliated to the Research Group on Collaborative Spaces (RGCS) and shares the values of open and citizen sciences.
+Its ambition is interdisciplinary, with contributions from fields such as management, organization studies, innovation studies, organizational sociology, urban sociology, economic geography, anthropology, political sciences, philosophy, psychology.

 - Full volume of JOCO

 - Opening article by Paula Ungureanu, Stefan Haefliger and François-Xavier de Vaujany